savoirfairelinux/building-inclusive-open-source-software/docs/C-IDD.md

 #### Tab & Backtab

-The Tab and Backtab (Shift+Tab) keys are the main ways of navigating trough the UI.
+The Tab and Backtab (Shift+Tab) keys are the main ways of navigating through the UI.
 Pressing it should respectively send the focus to the next and previous focusable elements of the UI.
-It should not be used to navigate trough the elements of a list or focused static text.
+It should not be used to navigate through the elements of a list or focused static text.
 The static text should still be accessible in the label of an associated element.

 #### The arrow keys